From the Desk of the Principal, March 20, 2026

-Dear Patuxent Valley Families and Community,
+Dear Patuxent Valley Families,

 Check out the information below for items we’ve been sending out this week, and a number of new items.
 Let us know if you have any questions or if there is something you’d like to see in the newsletter.
 All of this information is also posted on our website at http://pvms.hcpss.org/ .